OGE Ambassador Profiles

 Evanthea Hammer ’19

-Evanthea is a junior in the College majoring in Art History and History, and pursuing a minor in Modern Greek.
-She spent the Fall 2017 with Advanced Studies in England in Bath, England.
+Evanthea is a senior in the College majoring in Art History and History, and pursuing a minor in Modern Greek.
+She spent the Fall 2017 semester in Bath, England.
 Evanthea undertook coursework in Greek and English history.
 She particularly enjoyed taking classes at Oxford University, touring medieval castles, and hiking in the lush English countryside.

 Megan Logan ’19